National Day of Virtual Action

 In response to COVID-19, our Day of Action will look different this year.

-There are three ways YOU can participate:
+There are four ways YOU can participate:

 1. Remote Volunteering: These are projects that can be completed off-site, by volunteers mostly from their homes.
 Examples: Donation Drive for vital supplies, remote blood drive.
 We don’t have to be in-person to engage with the community and help our nonprofits in need!
 Organize a remote activity with your team, family, or on your own (with all appropriate safety precautions observed!)
 Click here to see available opportunities.
 (Check back, new projects are being posted each week.)